This briefing sets out the actions a business should take when a dispute or potential dispute arises.

 A business may have to implement improvements or changes in practices following an incident, implicitly showing that previous practice was flawed.
 Take legal advice to find the best way to do this without prejudicing any possible litigation.

 - Communications between a business and its legal advisers do not usually have to be shown to the other side or regulatory body.
-They are protected by the legal concept of privilege and the lawyer’s general duty of client confidentiality.
+They are protected by the legal concept of privilege and the Solicitor’s general duty of client confidentiality.

 - However, some communications are not protected.
 For example, business advice given by a legal adviser or documents drafted by employees to provide information to the legal advisers so they can give legal advice.
 Marking a document “privileged” or “confidential” or copying it to a lawyer does not, in itself, make it privileged or confidential.